dewiz-xyz/makerdao-vat-smartcontract-docs/vat_guide.md

 ### `Vat` initialization from Rome DAO

-Authorize the contracts on the `Vat`, initialize it, set the global debt ceiling, set collateral debt ceiling, and set collateral price
+`Vat` needs to rely on (authorize) `GemJoin` and `DaiJoin` Smart Contracts, initialize it.
+Also it is needed to set the global debt ceiling, set collateral debt ceiling, and set the collateral price.

-`rely` on both join contracts
+See the sample code below:

 ```solidity
 vat.rely(<gem_join_addr>);